x00tex/hackTheBox/Boxes/linux/Retired/crossFitTwo/README.md

 * Found injection with payload: `3 UNION SELECT 1,2`

-This is more faster than blind injection because values are reflacted in the response.
+This is more faster than blind injection because values are reflected in the response.

 **Updated Websocket client python script**